-If you want to vote in person, you must vote at your assigned polling place.
+If you want to vote in person on Election Day, you must vote at your assigned polling place.
 Everyone has an assigned polling place, and all polling places must be accessible.
 Sometimes polling places are in schools, churches, or libraries.